linkon-nanda/google_calender/README.md

 The goal of this automation is to ensure that key features of the Google Calendar web application function correctly.
 The tests are implemented in TestCases.java and triggered via App.java, the entry point of the automation code.

 Technologies Used:
-Java
+Java,
-Selenium WebDriver
+Selenium WebDriver,
-TestNG
+TestNG,
 Gradle

-ChromeDriver
+Test Cases:-

-Test Cases Covered:
+TestCase01:

-✅TestCase01: Verify Calendar Home Page
+Verify Calendar Home Page.
 Description:
 Verify that the Google Calendar homepage loads correctly.
 Test Steps: